paulplant/xdrip4ios_docs/docs/connect/cgm.md

 <img src="../../img/Bluetooth.png" style="zoom:75%;" />

-In this page, we will go through the method of connecting a CGM system to xDrip4iOS so that this receives real-time CGM data from your sensor.
+In this page, we will go through the method of directly connecting a CGM system to xDrip4iOS so that the app receives real-time CGM data from your sensor.

 Firstly, make sure you have [correctly set](index.md) xDrip4iOS as a Master device and you have chosen the units that your BG should be displayed in.

 **Do not** try and connect to your CGM transmitter from the Bluetooth menu on your iPhone.
-You must **only** connect from within the xDrip4iOS app.
+You must **only** try and connect from within the xDrip4iOS app.

 <img src="../iOS_BT.png" style="zoom:50%;" />

-Before continuing, please check the [compatibility tables](../index.md#compatible-sensors) to make sure that your CGM system is compatible.
+Before continuing, please check the [compatibility tables](../index.md#compatible-sensors) to make sure that your CGM system is compatible for connection in master mode.
 <br />
 ___